3v1n0/Mattermost2Markdown/README.md

 curl -i -d '{"login_id":"someone@nowhere.com","password":"thisisabadpassword","token":"mfa-token"}' https://urltoyourmattermostserver.com/api/v4
 ```

-For further information look at the [Mattermost API Reference (4.0.0)](https://api.mattermost.com/#tag/authentication
+For further information look at the [Mattermost API Reference (4.0.0)](https://api.mattermost.com/#tag/authentication).

-).
+If enabled you can also generate a new session token for applications in the user settings.

 ### Channel ID
-Then you need to find out the IDs of the channels you want to export.
+Then you may want to find out the IDs of the channels you want to export.

 1. Select the channel from the left sidebar.
 2. Select the channel name at the top.